Skip to main content

 The Bottom Line

 The Jersey shore is one of the best parts of being a Philly family in summer.
 Most of what goes wrong on a shore trip is predictable and preventable.
-Pre-hydrate, use enough sunscreen and reapply it, pack a small kit, and know the few red flags that actually need same-day care: heat stroke (confusion, body temp 103°F or higher, hot dry skin), severe allergic reactions (throat tightness, breathing trouble), uncontrolled bleeding, severe dehydration, and any sudden neurologic change.
+Pre-hydrate, use enough sunscreen and reapply it, pack a small kit, and know the few red flags that need same-day care: heat stroke (confusion, body temp 103°F or higher, hot dry skin), severe allergic reactions (throat tightness, breathing trouble), uncontrolled bleeding, severe dehydration, and any sudden neurologic change.
 Everything else triages from the porch.
+Our August guide covers the peak-heat weeks and the hurricane remnants that can cut a shore weekend short.

 Key Takeaways

-• Tick checks daily.
-Lyme is real in southern NJ; remove attached ticks within 24 hours.
+5. Tick checks daily.
+Lyme disease is common in southern NJ; remove attached ticks within 24 hours.

 Scientific References and Sources